KikiBerg/urban-biodiversity-platform/TESTING.md

 ### Testing User Stories

 Here's a detailed table for testing the various user stories of the project.
-The aim is to follow up the progression of functionality implementation and testing:
+The aim is to follow up the functionality implementation.

 | User Story ID | Title | Tested? | Response | Pass/Fail |
 |---------------|-------|---------|----------|-----------|
 | #1 | User Registration | Yes | No issues | Pass |
 | #2 | User Registration | Yes | No issues | Pass |
 | #3 | User Registration | Yes | No issues | Pass |